cnulenka/Trivia-A-Quiz-Web-App/README.md

 Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.

 Setting the `FLASK_APP` variable to `flaskr` directs flask to use the `flaskr` directory and the `__init__.py` file to find the application.
+The application runs on `http://127.0.0.1:5000/` by default and is a proxy in the frontend configuration.

 ## Testing
 To run the tests, run